munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Runtime

 We have finally hammered the user's program into a form that we can execute.
-The last step is actually running it.
-If we compiled it to machine code, we can just tell the operating system to load the executable and off it goes.
+The last step is running it.
+If we compiled it to machine code, we simply tell the operating system to load the executable and off it goes.
 If we compiled it to bytecode, we need to start up the VM and load the program into that.

 In both cases, for all but the basest of low-level of languages, we usually need some services that our language provides while the program is running.
 For example, if the language automatically manages memory, we need a garbage collector going in order to reclaim unused bits.
-If our language supports "instance of" tests so you can see what type an object has, then we need some representation to keep track of the type of each object during execution.
+If our language supports "instance of" tests so you can see what kind of object you have, then we need some representation to keep track of the type of each object during execution.

 All of this stuff is going at runtime, so it's called, well, the **"runtime"**.
-In a fully compiled language, the code implementing the runtime gets compiled directly into the resulting executable.
+In a fully compiled language, the code implementing the runtime gets inserted directly into the resulting executable.
 In, say, [Go][], each compiled application has its own copy of Go's runtime directly embedded in it.
-If the language is run inside an interpreter or VM, then the runtime lives in there.
+If the language is run inside an interpreter or VM, then the runtime lives there.
 This is how most implementations of languages like Java, Python, and JavaScript work.

 [go]: https://golang.org/

 ## Shortcuts and alternate routes

 That's the long path covering every possible phase you might implement.
-Many languages do walk every step along this route, but there are a few shortcuts and alternate paths.
+Many languages do walk the entire route, but there are a few shortcuts and alternate paths.

 ### Single-pass compilers

-Some simple compilers <span name="sdt">interleave</span> parsing, analysis, and code generation so that they produce output code directly in the parser, without ever creating any explicit syntax trees or other IRs.
-These **single-pass compilers** restrict the design of the language.
+Some simple compilers interleave parsing, analysis, and code generation so that they produce output code directly in the parser, without ever allocating any syntax trees or other IRs.
+These <span name="sdt">**single-pass compilers**</span> restrict the design of the language.
 You have no intermediate data structures to store global information about the program, and you don't revisit any previously parsed part of the code.
 That means as soon as you see some expression, you need to know enough to correctly compile it.

 <aside name="sdt">

-[**Syntax-directed translation**][pass] is a structured technique to help build these all-at-once compilers.
-You associate an *action* with each grammar rule, usually one that generates output code.
-Then, whenever the parser matches that piece of the grammar, it executes that action, building up the target code one rule at a time.
+[**Syntax-directed translation**][pass] is a structured technique for building these all-at-once compilers.
+You associate an *action* with each piece of the grammar, usually one that generates output code.
+Then, whenever the parser matches that chunk of syntax, it executes the action, building up the target code one rule at a time.

 [pass]: https://en.wikipedia.org/wiki/Syntax-directed_translation

 </aside>

 Pascal and C were designed around this limitation.
-At the time, memory was so precious that a compiler might not even be able to hold an entire source file in RAM, much less the whole program.
+At the time, memory was so precious that a compiler might not even be able to hold an entire *source file* in memory, much less the whole program.
 This is why Pascal's grammar requires type declarations to appear first in a block.
-It's why in C you can't call a function until after the code that defines it unless you have an explicit *forward declaration* for it—that declaration tells the compiler what it needs to know to generate code for a call to the function.
+It's why in C you can't call a function above the code that defines it unless you have an explicit *forward declaration* that tells the compiler what it needs to know to generate code for a call to the later function.

 ### Tree-walk interpreters